Frisco, Texas Therapists

 Divorce Rate in Frisco Texas

 Frisco Texas has a relatively low divorce rate.
-Factors explaining this may include the median age of residents being in the middle 30’s and being college educated.
-Nationally, there seems to be a correlation with getting married later in life and having a degree.
+Factors explaining this may include the median age of residents being in the middle 30’s and being college-educated.
+Nationally, there seems to be a correlation between getting married later in life and having a degree.

 The area is also considered more affluent may also be a reason the divorce rates are so low.
 Alimony and child support may entice couples to seek remedies other than legal.
 There are also over 180 marriage counselors in the area to help couples cope with their marital issues.

 There are currently over 400 licensed counselors and mental health therapists in Frisco Texas.
 That’s more than one professional per 364 people in both Denton and Collin counties.
 Although Texas is considered to have a shortage of licensed mental health professionals, the number of professionals available in Frisco is well about the national level.

 Challenges of Finding a Suitable Therapist in Frisco